Marvell Technology forecasts weak revenue as inventory corrections persist

 While the data center segment, which includes some AI and cloud systems, beat market expectations for revenue in the third quarter of 2024, Murphy added that going forward "the real question is the data center strength and how does that continue? and it's too early to call"

-Customers including cloud service providers and telecom operators continue to use existing chip inventory, after a cool down of the pandemic-fuelled buying spree led to excess supply.
+Customers including cloud service providers and telecom operators continue to use existing chip inventory, after a cool down of the pandemic-fueled buying spree led to excess supply.

 Clearing of inventory has dampened prospects of new orders for chip makers like Marvell.